AtharvRN/drone_control/README.md

 python ControlWithKeyboard.py
 ```

-4. After this, in order to run Task 2, execute the following code:
+4. After executing the code for Task 1, in order to run Task 2, execute the following code:

   ```shell
   cd ..